nish-d/nish-d.github.io/about/index.md

 I've had a whirlwind romance with Android development for over four years.
 From enhacing UPI payments at PhonePe, India to building apps for social causes and freelance gigs I've done it all.

 Education-wise, I've got a master's from the National University of Singapore, where I honed my coding chops and graduated with flying colors.
+Find me [here!!](https://nus-test.github.io/author/nishita-dutta/)

 In my free time, I've dabbled in teaching, mentoring, and even battling it out in hackathons like a true warrior of the keyboard.